jsteigelman/randomizer/README.md

 [https://steigelman-randomizer.netlify.app/](https://steigelman-randomizer.netlify.app/)

 ## Functionality
-* User can create an item by using input text field
+* User can create an item by using text field
 * User can delete an item by clicking "Delete" button
-* User can remove all items at once by clicking "Delete All"
+* User can remove all items at once by clicking "Delete All" button
-* User can generate a random item by clicking "What Should I Do?"
+* User can generate a random item by clicking "What Should I Do?" button

 ## Built With